Psalm 78 – Learning from God’s Faithfulness to His Rebellious People

 He sent them food to the full.

 a.
-Therefore the LORD heard this and was furious: God blessed and provided for Israel in the Exodus out of Egypt and in the wilderness; Israel responded with complaining and unbelief.
+Therefore the Lord heard this and was furious: God blessed and provided for Israel in the escape from Egypt and in the wilderness; Israel responded with complaining and unbelief.
 God did not ignore this; He heard it and He was furious with their sin against Him.

 ii.
 “He was not indifferent to what they said.
 He dwelt among them in the holy place, and, therefore, they insulted him to his face.
 He did not hear a report of it, but the language itself came into his ears.”
 (Spurgeon)

 c.
-Because they did not believe in God, and did not trust in His salvation: In case we didn’t get it before Asaph stated it clearly for emphasis.
-These were the sins that made God furious and made His judgment burn like fire to Israel.
+Because they did not believe in God, and did not trust in His salvation: In case we didn’t get it before, Asaph stated it clearly for emphasis.
+These were the sins that made God furious and made His judgment burn like fire against Israel.
 Unbelief and mistrust toward God are counted as small sins by many today.

 i.
 “In the text it appears as if all Israel’s other sins were as nothing compared with this; this is the peculiar spot which the Lord points at, the special provocation which angered him.
 From this let every unbeliever learn to tremble more at his unbelief than at anything else.
 If he be no fornicator, or thief, or liar, let him reflect that it is quite enough to condemn him that he trusts not in God’s salvation.”
 (Spurgeon)